kirithikka/web-directory/README.md

 ## Packages used
 1. Laravel Sanctum for authentication
 2. Spatie laravel data for creating DTO objects and its validation
+3. Laravel Scout for searching

 ## Validations:
 1. Authentication